YihanWangAstro/SpaceHub/README.md

 # SpaceHub

-SpaceHub is a developing software for multi-purposes of N-body simulation.
+SpaceHub is a developing software for precise few-body and large scale N-body simulations.